 Some of the deed restrictions are that the city may not use or transfer the airport property to other than airport purposes without consent of the Federal Aviation Administration (FAA).
 In addition, the property must be used and maintained as an airport.
 The property must be used to benefit the public without unjust discrimination, which means in general that the city may not discriminate against various classes of aircraft that are able to use the airport.
-The City may not give an exclusive right of use of the airport at the expense of other persons in the same class, which must have the same right.
+The city may not give an exclusive right of use of the airport at the expense of other persons in the same class, which must have the same right.

-Of particular importance, the City is required to protect the aerial approaches to the airport.
-The U.S. can take control of the airport in a national emergency, as long as it pays rents for improvements made without federal aid and pays maintenance cost during its control.
-The U.S. gets free use of the landing area.
-The City is required to protect the U.S. from liability for damages.
+Of importance, the city is required to protect the aerial approaches to the airport.
+The U.S. can take control of the airport in a national emergency.
+Certain requirements exist while the airport remains under federal control.
 Copies of the deeds are available for review at the Venice Airport Administration Office.